 Workshop for the Expert Research Group: “Best practices for remote participation in criminal proceedings”

-Coordinators: Carolyn McKay (University of Sydney, Australia), Dorris de Vocht (Associate Professor, Tilburg University, Netherlands), Lisa Flower (Associate Professor, Lund University, Sweden), Christina Peristeridou (Maastricht University, Netherlands), Karolina Kremens (Uniwersytet Wrocławski, Poland)
+Coordinators: Carolyn McKay (University of Sydney, Australia), Dorris de Vocht (Tilburg University, Netherlands), Lisa Flower (Lund University, Sweden), Christina Peristeridou (Maastricht University, Netherlands), Karolina Kremens (Uniwersytet Wrocławski, Poland)

 Description of the meeting

 The overall rationale is to workshop an interdisciplinary approach to establishing best practice guidelines for remote participation and remote advocacy while ensuring procedural fairness, legitimacy and accountability of legal systems.
-The workshop will gather leading researchers and recognised experts from a range of disciplines particularly, sociological and socio-legal, in order to identify current gaps in knowledge and to create a research agenda for virtual criminal procedures best practice.
+The workshop will gather leading researchers and recognised experts from a range of disciplines particularly, sociological and socio-legal, in order to identify current gaps in knowledge and to create a research agenda for identifying best practice in virtual criminal procedures.
 It will provide a forum for critical and innovative thinking, interdisciplinary knowledge pooling, and collaboration.

-The workshop will build on the successful initial hybrid Virtual Criminal Trials symposium, Maastricht University, 2023.
-During this event guest speakers appeared in-person and online from Australia, Belgium, England, the Netherlands, Sweden, Switzerland and the United States and audience members (20 on site and 25 online) represented over 10 different nationalities to contribute their research insights and identify gaps in knowledge.
-This preliminary symposium indicated the need for the continued examination of the challenges and opportunities that digitalization of courtrooms brings, and the profound benefits of international and interdisciplinary collaborative engagement in legal innovation.
+The workshop will build on the successful initial hybrid Virtual Criminal Trials symposium at Maastricht University, Netherlands, 2023, and the 2024 Virtual Criminal Justice Network Conference at Lund University, Sweden.
 The convenors of this workshop have also founded the Virtual Criminal Justice Network (VCJN), a multidisciplinary and international network of scholars interested in video links in court.
-This workshop will enable the VCJN to continue its vital work in exploring video links and more firmly establish its intra- and external network collaborations.
+This workshop will enable the VCJN to continue its vital work in exploring video links and more firmly establishing its network collaborations.

 Workshop Coordination Team